A Act of Love Adoptions

 Utah Adoption Laws: Consent, Revocation, Finalization, and H.B.
 51

 This page summarizes the Utah Adoption Act and the significant 2026 updates introduced by House Bill 51.
-Educational content , consult an attorney for specific legal advice.
+Consult an attorney for specific legal advice.

 Consent to Adoption

 In Utah, a birth mother cannot sign a voluntary relinquishment of parental rights until at least 24 hours after the child is born.
-Consent must be signed knowingly and voluntarily, without duress, and in the presence of the appropriate authority (typically a judge or qualified court representative).
+Consent must be signed knowingly and voluntarily.
+Other states' laws vary; call us for more information.

 Revocation